Crdzbird/MultiPurposeDownloader/README.md

 imageWidget?.let { MultiDataParser().obtainImage(context).load(it, url) }
 ```

+## DEMO
+if you wanna see the library working, please check the demo app, the stack of technologies used are:

+ - [x] Jetpack Navigation
+ - [x] Coroutines
+ - [x] Dependecy Injection with Koin
+ - [x] LiveData

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.